sholomperman/Mosaic-generator/README.md

 ![Mosaic image](./outputs/output_1706661155459.jpg)

 > [!WARNING]
-> If you change the thumbnail size you also need to change the generateMosaic to function from 50 to the dimantions you change it to (mosaic_create.js:26)
+> If you change the thumbnail size you also need to change the generateMosaic to function from 50 to the damnation you change it too (mosaic_create.js:26)

 > [!NOTE]
 > The images do get repeated often